cbruiz/printhor/doc/README.md

   * HOT_END_THERM_BETA and HOT_BED_THERM_BETA.

     The &#946; value of hot-end NTC thermistor, that can be gotten frm manufacturer as well.
-By default: 3950.0
+By default, 3950.0

 If few words, if the <b>resistance</b> measured by M114 is correct and NTC nominal resistance and beta parameters are also correct, it should be fine.